Food Safety

 You do not want to mix a festive bowl of Campylobacter into your next poultry dish.
 Ensure you clean and sanitize all surfaces and utensils after each use, paying special attention to those used on raw poultry.

-7. Watch Out for Cross Contamination
+7. Watch out for cross-contamination

 Be it from counter to hands or from raw meat to cooked, cross-contamination is Campylobacter’s favorite weapon.
 Keep your kitchen surfaces clean, and use separate utensils and cutting boards for raw and cooked foods to avoid stealthy contamination issues.